Home

-Home of the Giants is my latest animated short film and stars a beautiful and tough species: the muskox.
-Muskoxen are arctic animals that roamed the Earth during the last ice age.
-In today's day and age, they can be found in tundra ecosystems in nordic countries like Canada, Greenland, Alaska and Russia.
+Home of the Giants is my latest animated short film and revolves around a beautiful and tough species: the muskox.
+Muskoxen are arctic animals that have roamed the Earth for the last 3 million years.
+Today, they can be found in tundra ecosystems in northern countries like Canada, Greenland, Alaska and Russia.

 Home of the Giants tells the story of a man that drives through a vast mountainous landscape and finds his way into the snowy mountains.
 The animals make way when they spot his car and leave the man plenty of space to pass.
 One species however, does not step to the side: the muskox.
 As the man approaches a small herd of muskoxen, they form a protective front behind which their young hide in safety.
 The man presses on, annoyed that the animals aren't moving out of his way.
 Tension rises and a confrontation between the man and muskoxen follows.